markNZed/processism-react-three/storyboard.md

 ### 3.8.2.
 Animation
 The largest entity in the scene becomes opaque, filling the screen.
 The opacity transition emphasizes the whole entity as a system composed of various levels of entities interacting through processes.
 ### 3.8.3.
 Narration
-The structure of a system, or entity, reflects the state of the process at any given moment.
-This state embodies a history of events and relations that have shaped the system, which is a snapshot of the ongoing processes.
+The structure of a system represents its state at a specific moment, reflecting a history of ongoing processes and interactions that continue to evolve over time.
+This structure reflects a history of past events and interactions, capturing the current arrangement of the system’s components.

-The behavior of a system, or entity, describes the dynamics of the process through its interactions and relations with other entities.
-Behavior not only reflects the history of these interactions but also provides insights into how the system may behave in the future.
+The behavior of a system, on the other hand, describes how the system interacts with its environment over time.
+Behavior emerges from the system’s processes and interactions, and it is always contextual, influenced by the system's structure and environment.

-It’s important to note that a system's behavior is always defined in relation to its environment.
-For example, when we say a dog barks at strangers, it’s tempting to view this as an inherent trait of the dog.
-However, it’s actually a behavior that only makes sense within the context of the dog’s environment.
-We might be surprised when the dog doesn’t bark at a particular stranger, illustrating how behavior is shaped by past interactions and its context.
+For example, consider how a dog might bark at most strangers.
+We might think of barking as an inherent trait of the dog, but the behavior actually depends on the environment and the dog's past experiences.
+The dog might not bark at a particular stranger for reasons that aren't immediately obvious, illustrating how behavior is shaped by past interactions and the specific context in which it occurs.

+By understanding both the structure and behavior of systems as ongoing processes shaped by interactions, we gain insights into how systems evolve, adapt, and continually reshape the world around them.

 # 4. Section: Interplay of Structure and Change
 ## 4.1.
 Objective